 SNEWS Qs, Retailer Edition: Sandy Cohan, Hudson Trail Outfitters

-Periodically SNEWS chats with specialty retailers to ask five questions about their business and which products are flying off their shelves.
-This SNEWS Qs features Sandy Cohan, general manager of Hudson Trail Outfitters.
+Periodically SNEWS chats with specialty retailers to ask five questions about their business and see which products are flying off their shelves.
+This SNEWS Qs is a take two on Sandy Cohan, general manager of Hudson Trail Outfitters.

 Get access to everything we publish when you sign up for Outside+.

 General manager, Hudson Trail Outfitters, Gaithersburg, Md.

 Of all the new technologies coming out in apparel, what are some of your favorites and why?